 (This article does not address the consequences of an H-1B worker quitting a job voluntarily.
-For information on that topic, please see "What Happens if an Employee on an H-1B Work Permit Quits?")
+For information on that, see What Happens if an Employee on an H-1B Work Permit Quits?)

-However, you also have the right to be treated like any U.S. citizen employee in regards to your company's employment termination procedures.
-For example, if your company provides severance packages to its employees, you are also entitled to this benefit.
+However, you also have the right to be treated like any U.S. citizen employee in regards to your company's employment-termination procedures.
+For example, if your company provides severance packages to its employees, you are entitled to this benefit.

 H-1B classification is available to foreign workers coming to the U.S. temporarily to perform services for U.S. employers.
-While there are many advantages to H-1B status, one disadvantage is that your lawful status is dependent upon your employment status.
+While there are many advantages to H-1B status, one disadvantage is that your lawful status is based on, and therefore dependent upon, your employment status.

-A little silver lining to this dark cloud is U.S. immigration regulation 8 CFR 214.2(h)(4)(iii)(E), which requires H-1B employers to pay the reasonable costs of transporting H-1B workers back to their country upon termination of their employment.
-(Note that the employer is not required to pay the transportation costs of H-4 dependents.)
+A little silver lining to this dark cloud is U.S. immigration regulation 8 C.F.R. § 214.2(h)(4)(iii)(E), which requires H-1B employers to pay the reasonable costs of transporting H-1B workers back to their last country of residence abroad upon termination of their employment.

-At that point, USCIS will revoke your petition approval.
-If you accrue more than 180 days of unlawful presence in the U.S., you will be barred from reentering the U.S. for three years.
+At that point, USCIS will revoke your H-1B petition approval.
+If you're still in the U.S. and have not arranged for another H-1B employer or immigration status, you could become unlawfully present.
+If you accrue more than 180 days of unlawful presence in the U.S. but less than 365 days, you will be barred from reentering the U.S. for three years.
 If you accrue more than 365 days of unlawful presence, you will be barred from reentering the U.S. for ten years.

-There are multiple ways to remain in status after you lose your job.
+There are multiple ways to remain in lawful status after you lose your job.
 If you are losing your job for reasons not due to your work performance, it is likely that your employer will inform you as far in advance as possible.
 After receiving such notice, you should immediately begin looking for a new opportunity.

-Another way to remain in status is to apply for a "change of status."
+Another way to remain in status in the U.S. is to apply for a "change of status."
 Many H-1B workers apply for a change to F-1 status, so that they may attend universities in the United States.
-Or, if you would qualify for another status such as L-1 or H-4, you can apply for a change to one of those.
+Or, if you would qualify for another status such as L-1 (intracompany transferee) or H-4 (family member of an H-1B visa holder), you can apply for a change to one of those.